counsyl/stor/docs/dx.rst

 By instantiating ``stor.obs.OBSFile`` for ``open``, we maintain the support that is standard by stor, without any real decrease in functionality.

+The dx variable exposed as a setting 'wait_on_close', has a default value of 0 (seconds).
+This variable determines how long an ``stor.open`` action waits for the file to go to 'closed' state on DNAnexus.
+If a file is not in the 'closed' state internally on the platform, it cannot be read from, or downloaded.
+If you need consistency from reading right after writing, then you should set wait_on_close to be a value > 0.
+The default is kept so that in the event of multiple uploads, each upload doesn't wait for *wait_on_close* seconds before initiating the next upload.
+However, setting *wait_on_close* > 0 can cause unexpected performance issues, depending on the performance of the DNAnexus platform, so you need to know what you're doing when changing this.